 Parties are generally held in the fall, Christmas and on Valentine's Day.
 Parents are sometimes requested to assist with the parties.
-Your child's teacher will contact parents or request volunteers, if they are seeking assistance from volunteers or visitors.
+You will be contacted by the teacher if your assistance is required.

 11.4 POLICY ON SEARCHES OF PUPILS' LOCKERS AND LOCKER CONTENTS